Ron Springs: Dallas Cowboys

 In 1982, in the strike-shortened season (9 games), he registered 243 rushing yards, 2 rushing touchdowns, 163 receiving yards and 2 receiving touchdowns.
 In the Cowboys' 24–10 win against the Washington Redskins, he had an 8-yard touchdown reception in the first half and a 46-yard touchdown run in the final minutes.

 In 1983, he led the NFL running backs in receiving and set a franchise record with 73 receptions, breaking Frank Clarke's mark of 65.
 He also combined for more than 1,000 yards (1,130) rushing and receiving.
 Against the Tampa Bay Buccaneers, he tied his club record with 11 receptions for a career-high 126 receiving yards, including a career-long 80-yard touchdown reception.
-Against the Oakland Raiders, he threw his second career touchdown pass, a 15-yarder to quarterback Danny White.
+Against the Los Angeles Raiders, he threw his second career touchdown pass, a 15-yarder to quarterback Danny White.

 In 1984, he posted 46 catches for 454 yards, including three long touchdown receptions.
 He had a 25-yard touchdown catch to help beat the Philadelphia Eagles 23–17, a 26-yard reception for the winning touchdown in a 24–17 victory against the St. Louis Cardinals and a 57-yard touchdown reception in the 26–10 win against the Philadelphia Eagles.

 On September 2, 1985, he was released, leaving as the Cowboys' seventh all-time leading rusher and receiver.
 Springs was primarily a blocking back for Hall of Famer Tony Dorsett, but he got plenty of opportunities to run and catch in head coach Tom Landry's multiple set offense.
 In this system he thrived as a versatile player who could run, catch, block, and occasionally even throw the option pass.